This post may contain affiliate links. Please read our disclosure policy.

 How To Make Mustard Chicken

-These step-by-step photos and instructions help you visualize how to make Mustard Chicken For One.
+These photos and instructions help you visualize how to make chicken with mustard sauce.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Heat a 10-inch skillet over medium heat and melt the butter.